Skip to main content | Skip to section menu | Access keys.

 The model is used to illustrate the relationship between the flow of traffic on the road network and the road space still available for vehicles.
 This model can then be used by the Council when making decisions regarding proposed developments and road improvements.
 As the model will simulate individual vehicles, the Council can model complex strategies, proposals and solutions to ascertain the impact on the whole of our road network.

-The South East Scotland Transport Partnership (SESTRAN) is a statutory partnership of the eight local authorities in south east Scotland.
+The South East of Scotland Transport Partnership (SEStran) is a statutory partnership of the eight local authorities in south east Scotland.

-It will set out the vision, aims and objectives for strategic transport in the region – especially for links from the region to and from Edinburgh – and the projects that will be implemented to achieve the vision.
-The RTS will address transport issues in the region over the next 10 to 15 years.
-The RTS will be the key regional framework guiding investment in transport in the south east of Scotland region, and will provide the strategic direction for transport policy in each of the eight SESTRAN local authorities.
+It sets out the vision, aims and objectives for strategic transport in the region – especially for links from the region to and from Edinburgh – and the projects that will be implemented to achieve the vision.
+The RTS addresses transport issues in the region over the next 10 to 15 years.
+The RTS is the key regional framework guiding investment in transport in the south east of Scotland region, and provides the strategic direction for transport policy in each of the eight SEStran local authorities.

 Scotland's Transport Agency